Skip to Content

 Camping on Maria Island

-There are three campgrounds on Maria Island.
-The main campground at Darlington is centrally located and is a great spot for seeing wildlife.
+The main campground at Darlington is centrally located just down the slopes from the penitentiary and is a great spot for seeing wildlife.
 I really enjoyed my time camping there.
-The other two campgrounds are wilderness camps that can only be reached by hiking or biking.

 There is a covered picnic shelter with barbecues and a fireplace.
 The toilet building has drinking water taps, but you must treat the water.
 The wildlife are pretty bold, so the Rangers will give you a metal bin to store your food.